 Option 2: Sub-unit combination method

-- The of a very large number of sub-system combinations can be derived from a small number of measurements.
+- The mass properties of a very large number of sub-system combinations can be derived from a small number of measurements.

 - Two Resonic engineers can perform measurements in parallel if the project is particularly time-critical.

 Examples for sub-units include passenger dummies in various seats of a vehicle, motorcycle luggage, or satellite solar panels in various states of deployment.